 We can advise you on the most appropriate application to make, will prepare the necessary paperwork and ensure you are represented at the various hearings.

-We are members of the Law Society Children Panel, meaning we have specialist expertise in dealing with this area of work and are able to represent both parents and children.
+We have specialist expertise in dealing with this area of work and are able to represent both parents and children.